Examples of Digital Annual Reports That Don’t Suck

 Also, use of colours for the win – from the brand yellow as the primary and overly, through to the increasing colour over the years.

 ThankYou (Formerly ThankYou Water)

 ‘The Last Year Was…’ Annual Report

 ThankYou’s digital annual report is a fantastic example of a narrative-based design to tell their year’s story.
-THe use of video, graphs and charts; big, bold colours and images that compel a reader/viewer to delve into the story.
+The use of video, graphs, and charts; big, bold colors and images that compel a reader/viewer to delve into the story.

-It’s got a fun, informative aesthetic that gives a glimpse into the organisation & culture beyond simply reporting events, facts and figures.
+It’s got a fun, informative aesthetic that gives a glimpse into the organization & culture beyond simply reporting events, facts, and figures.

 Interactive Data and Digital Annual Report Design